 Comparing Terrain: Groomed Ski Runs vs Skin Tracks

-Comparing the two by looking strictly at the terrain, the difference is obvious.
+Comparing the two, by looking only at the terrain, the difference is obvious.
 Groomed ski runs are easy to climb up even for a skimo novice while skinning in a skin track requires more skill, especially, if your are trying to go fast.

-Here are a couple of less obvious points how skinning between the two “terrain types” differs:
+Here are a couple of less obvious points how skinning between these two “terrain types” differs:

 - It’s easy to set into a steady rhythm for long periods of time on a groomed run.
-Skin tracks with switchbacks break your rhythm often – whether that be your breathing or stride.
+Skin tracks with switchbacks break your rhythm often, whether that be your breathing or your stride.

-- Having consistent skin traction on a groomed run is much easier than in a skin track because keeping good balance is less challenging.
+- Having a consistent skin traction and grip on a groomed run is much easier than in a skin track because keeping good balance is less challenging.